yusufroqib/yusufroqib/README.md

   </a>
 </p>

- I am a Developer driven by the power of technology with a background in Computer Science and Community Management.
+ I am a Developer driven by the power of technology with a background in Computer Engineering.
 Ready to contribute to impactful projects.
 Currently exploring the possibilities with Web3 and Full Stack Engineering

 See [my website](https://yusuf-roqib.vercel.app/) for more information!